shrsyc/google_sheets_DB/README.md

 ### Use `Google Sheets` as a `DATABASE` for your *project's prototype*.
 > [!NOTE]
-> This repository containsonly the creation and testing of API.
+> This repository containsbonly the creation and testing of API.

 ```mermaid
 graph TD;